Ernest1338/95keyAlg/README.md

 - Bash,
 - Rust,
 - Java,
+- Go,
+- Dart,
+- F#,
+- Haskell,
+- Kotlin,
+- Lua,
+- R,
+- Ruby,
+- Scala,
+- Swift,
-- Go.
+- Typescript.

-### Note: Code present here is at the moment NOT good nor efficient.
+### Note: Code present here is at the moment not great nor super efficient.
 This may change in the future.